Revilla History, Family Crest & Coats of Arms

 The noble Spanish surname Revilla is of toponymic origin, as it derives its origin from a particular place-name near which the original bearer lived or held land.
 Revilla is derived from the place-name Revilla, which is in turn a compound of the words "rey" meaning "king " and "villa" meaning "borough," literally "villa del rey" translated as "borough of the King."

-The surname Revilla was first found in the Castilian provinces of Huesca, Aragon
+The surname Revilla was first found in the Castilian provinces of Huesca, Aragon and Santander.

 Spelling variations of this family name include: Revilla, Revila, Reville, Revillas and others.